veikman/lisscad/README.md

 (translate '(1 0) (square '(2 3)))
 ```

-`lisscad` gives you the choice of consistency with standard geometric and
+`lisscad` gives you the option of consistency with standard geometric and
 English terms instead.
-For example, in its default `english` prelude, `lisscad`
+For example, in its `english` prelude, `lisscad` has a
-has a `square` function that draws squares, and a `rectangle` function that
+`square` function that draws squares, and a `rectangle` function that draws
-draws rectangles.
+rectangles.

 ```lisp
 (lisscad.prelude.._macro_.english)

 (right 1 (rectangle '(2 3)))
 ```

+When you run `lisscad new`, you get a version of the `english` prelude called
+`english-util`.
+Named on a single line, this prelude combines the vocabulary of
+`english` with a set of higher-level utilities built into `lisscad`.

 For the use of operators like `+`, see [here](doc/op.md).